mireshghallah/style-pooling/README.md

 Link for pretrained models and data:[https://zenodo.org/record/4768489#](https://zenodo.org/record/4768489#)

 When you download the models-data compressed folder, extract it.
 Place the content of the data folder, in the data folder in the code provided (uploaded as supplementary material), and place the models in corresponding model folder.
+This code is built upon the code  [https://github.com/cindyxinyiwang/deep-latent-sequence-model](https://github.com/cindyxinyiwang/deep-latent-sequence-model)

 The instructions provided here can be used for all the tasks/datasets in the paper.
 We make the examples with 3 domains.